-I understand that I am granting permission to Cleveland State University the right to produce, use, transmit, place online, or reproduce the above-mentioned item(s) for instructional or research purposes, for exhibition, display, illustration, advertising or promotional reasons, or any other purposes which may benefit the University or the School of Nursing to further its educational and service missions.
+I understand that I am granting permission to Cleveland State University the right toproduce, use, transmit, place online, or reproduce the above-mentioned item(s) for instructional or research purposes, for exhibition, display, illustration, advertising or promotional reasons, or any other purposes which may benefit the University or the School of Nursing to further its educational and service missions.
 Hereafter, Cleveland State University will retain all proprietary and copyrights in the abovementioned material and any component thereof.

-Please indicate whether you have any objection to the use of your name in connection with the above-

-mentioned items.

-YesNo

-Pleasecheckone

-I am of legal age

-I am not of legal age, but the signature of my parbelow. ent or guardian acting on my behalf appears

-After signing below, return this form to the School of matthews 46@csuohio.edu or via US MAIL by the •

-Cleveland State University School of Nursing

-2121 Euclid Avenue Julka

-Hall Room 238 Cleveland,

-Ohio44115

-Student's Signature Date

-Signature of parent or guardian if not legal age Date
+Please indicate whether you have any objection to the use of your name in connection with the abovementioned items. \\\Yes Please Check One \I am of legal age I am not of legal age, but the signature of my parent or guardian acting on my behalf appears below.
+After signing below, return this form to the School of Nursing office via email to j.matthews46@csuohio.edu or via US MAIL by the start of your first nursing class to Cleveland State University School of Nursing Cleveland State University College of Health 2121 Euclid Avenue IM 307 Cleveland, Ohio, 44115 Student's Signature Date Signature of parent or guardian if not legal age Date

-Address Date
+Date